-Apart from these larger stages of Norwegian involvement in Afghanistan, Norway also contributed additional forces for shorter and longer periods, such as the commander of the then Kabul International Airport, provision of F-16s to ISAF, and support to different military staffs and field hospitals.17 The most important of these, however, was and still is the special forces training of the Afghan police Crisis Response Unit 222 in Kabul.
-The Norwegian special forces and the Intelligence Service also closely cooperated as part of the national intelligence Service were directly available to the special forces in the field.
+Apart from these larger stages of Norwegian involvement in Afghanistan, Norway also contributed additional forces for shorter and longer periods, such as the commander of the then Kabul International Airport, provision of F-16s to ISAF, and support to different military staffs and field hospitals.
+The most important of these, however, was and still is the special forces training of the Afghan police Crisis Response Unit 222 in Kabul.
+The Norwegian special forces and the Intelligence Service also closely cooperated as part of the national intelligence support team to develop a concept where the full resources of the Intelligence Service were directly available to the special forces in the field.